Intrauterine Devices (IUD) in Reston VA

-An IUD is inserted by your OBGYN in the office and will only take a few minutes.
+An IUD is inserted by yourgynecologist in the office and will only take a few minutes.
 During the procedure, you may experience side effects like discomfort, cramping, or dizziness.
-Your OBGYN may recommend an over-the-counter painkiller before the procedure, or use a local anesthetic during the procedure to ease pain.
+Your gynecologist may recommend an over-the-counter painkiller before the procedure, or use a local anesthetic during the procedure to ease pain.
 The T-shaped IUD is left in the uterus, leaving 2 small strings outside the cervix for removal.

 A follow up appointment may be scheduled after the procedure to be sure the IUD is still in place.
 Your OBYGN will show you how to check that the IUD is still in the correct position and tell you how often you should check the placement.

 Your IUD will be removed when it has reached its expiration date, if you are experiencing a medical problem, or if you plan to become pregnant.
 It can be removed during a short procedure at your OBGYN’s office.
 Your gynecologist will gently pull on the IUDs strings to pull the IUD through the cervix and out of the vagina.

 What are the Different Types of IUD’s?

 A copper IUD prevents fertilization by making the uterus and fallopian tubes produce fluid containing copper that is toxic to sperm.

 Paragard is the only copper IUD, and it can prevent pregnancy for up to 10 years.
 It works by interfering with sperm movement, egg fertilization, and may prevent implantation.
 Paragard is hormone free and can be used whether or not you have had a child.

 A hormonal IUD prevents fertilization by making the mucus in the cervix thick and sticky so sperm can’t get through to the uterus, as well as keeping the lining of the uterus too thin for a fertilized egg to implant.